 Rule 2: If you access Gmail via POP or IMAP clients, like Microsoft Outlook or Apple Mail, you can send an email message to a maximum of 100 people at a time.
+This also includes email sent through smtp-relay.gmail.com or smtp.gmail.com servers.
 If you exceed the limit, your account may be disabled for a day with the error – “550 5.4.5 Daily sending quota exceeded.”

-Rule 3: Always double check email addresses of recipients before hitting the Send button in Gmail.
-That’s because your account may get disabled if the email message contains a large number of non-existent or broken addresses (<25 ?) that bounce back on failed delivery.
+Rule 3: Always double check email addresses of recipients before hitting the Send button.
+Google will temporarily disable your account if you send messages to more than 500 recipients or if you send a large number of undeliverable messages.
+This often happens when people use mailing lists that contain non-existent or broken email addresses that bounce back on failed delivery.

-Rule 4: You can associate multiple email addresses with your Gmail account and send emails on behalf of any other address.
+Rule 4: You can associate multiple email addresses, included non-Gmail addresses, with your Gmail account and send emails on behalf of any of these addresses.
 However, when sending mail from a different address, the original account’s message limits are applied.